jKm00/cloud-service-portfolio/documentation/pipeline-report.md

 _**Note:** Need to specify working directory when executing the tests because the appliaction does not live in the root of the repository._

 <!-- Jobs: Sonar Cloud analyzing -->
-<h3 id="sonar-cloud-analyzing">Sonar Cloud analyzing</h3>
+<h4 id="sonar-cloud-analyzing"><b>Sonar Cloud analyzing</b></h4>

 Runs the appliaction with Sonar Cloud to analyze the project and given feedback on bugs, security issues, test coverage, maintainability, etc...
-A summary of the appliaction state could be found on by logging into Sonar Cloud.
+A summary of the appliaction state could be found on logging into Sonar Cloud.

 | ![Sonar Cloud analyze](../screenshots/version-0.2-sonar-cloud-dashboard-test-plugin.PNG) |
 | :--------------------------------------------------------------------------------------: |